-- It is a logical consequence the child is sent in to the school as the behaviour is either unsafe or disrespectful and no other children should be subject to experiencing this - Record the incident in the behaviour spreadsheet.
+- It is a logical consequence the child is sent in to the school as the behaviour is either unsafe or disrespectful and no other children should be subject to experiencing this - Record the incident in 'Arbor'.
 This is the duty teacher's responsibility if it takes place at playtime.
-However, if at lunchtime, MSA will inform class teacher/SLT for them to record - Ensure incident is reported to the class teacher of the pupil so they are aware and can contact parents/carers.
+However, if at lunchtime, MSA will inform SLT for them to follow-up and record - Ensure incident is reported to the class teacher of the pupil so they are aware and can contact parents/carers.